Bounding causal effects with an unknown mixture of informative and non-informative missingness: Proofs

-In an abuse of notation, we will frequently omit the dependence of the quantities on $\epsilon$ (so that $u_2$ is short-hand for $u_{2, \epsilon}$).
+\begin{proof}[Proof of Theorem 2] In an abuse of notation, we will omit the dependence of the quantities on $\varepsilon$ (so that $b_2$ is short-hand for $b_{2, \varepsilon}$).
 As with the proof of Theorem 1, we consider the decomposition,